Unity-Environmental-University/LXD-Documentation/Writerside/topics/Equity-and-Inclusivity-Considerations-for-LXD-Designing-Courses.md

 # Equity and Inclusivity Considerations for LXD Designing Courses

-When designing courses, we undergo an “Equity check” process to review expectations, assumptions, and further opportunities.
+When designing courses, we undergo an “Equity Check” process to review expectations, assumptions, and further opportunities.
 This pause and check moment/process can spur greater creativity and/or clarify instructions and outcomes.
 The following questions can help reframe course elements in order to ensure equitable experiences.

 ## What background and experiences am I / are we bringing to the course?